Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: DREE

 \subsection{Problem Instance Replay}

 A direct way to improve performance on previous tasks is to solve and learn instances of them again, analogous to training on new-task instances.
-Prior works typically implement such replay by generating instances from previous task distributions during learning the new task~\cite{li2024enhancing,feng2025lifelonglearner}.
-In contrast, DREE reuses the buffered instances, making it applicable even when instance generation is uncontrollable.
+Prior works typically implement such replay by generating new instances of previous task during learning a new task~\cite{li2024enhancing,feng2025lifelonglearner}.
+In contrast, DREE reuses the buffered instances, making it applicable when instance generation is uncontrollable.

 Specifically, for a buffered instance $p_b$, DREE re-solves it using the current solver to obtain a new trajectory $[(s_\theta,\pi_\theta)]$ and a new solution with a new objective value $f(\theta,p_b)$.
 The base solver then applies its standard training objective on this trajectory, yielding a problem instance replay (PIR) loss